sider/sider-docs/docs/custom-rules/goodcheck.md

 - `id`: a string to identify rules.
 - `pattern`: a _pattern_ or a sequence of *pattern*s.
 - `message`: a string to tell writers why the code piece should be revised.
-(The message is compatible with CommonMark.)
+  - We recommend writing the message in Markdown (CommonMark) so that it is shown correctly on Sider and GitHub.
+E.g. wrapping an HTML tag with backticks.

 The rule hash contains the following _optional_ keys.